Fohdeesha/quanta-brocade/documentation/config.md

 conf t
 ```
 You also have tab completion so if you're ever curious about a command, type it and hit tab, it'll give you a list of all arguments.
 You can also just hit tab with no text and it'll show you all commands available at the current level.

 Now we need to tell it to start generating our keys, so we can enable SSH:
 ```
 crypto key generate
 ```

-give the switch a name/hostname:
+Give the switch a name/hostname:

 ```
 hostname blinkenmaschine
 ```

 To give the switch an IP that's accessible via the normal ports, we need to a assign a virtual interface to the VLAN you'd like it to be accessible on, and give it an IP.
 That virtual interface is configurable just like a normal physical interface.
 At it's config level you can set jumbo frames, IP addr, etc. This is also how you enable inter-VLAN routing, you just give multiple VLAN's a router interface with an IP like below, and that's it.

 Enter the config level for a vlan:
 ```
  vlan 1
 ```
-assign it a virtual interface.
+Assign it a virtual interface.
 The number doesn't have to match the vlan, you could give it ve 10, but it's easier to keep track of if they match:
 ```
 router-interface ve 1
 ```